 Multiple factors determine how alcohol affects the brain and to what extent.
 These factors are: National Institute on Alcohol Abuse and Alcoholism identifies the following factors:

-- How much you drink
+- The amount of alcohol you drink

-- How often you drink
+- The frequency at which you drink

-- The age at which you first began drinking and how long you have been drinking since
+- The age at which you first began drinking, and how long you have been drinking since

 - Your general health status

-Alcohol interferes with the brain’s ability to form new long-term memories.
-It leaves established long-term memories intact and allows you to keep new information in your memory for a short period of time.
-This is because alcohol attacks the hippocampus—a part of your brain that plays the central role in forming new memories for events.
+Alcohol interferes with the brain’s to form new long-term memories.
+It leaves established long-term memories intact and allows you to keep new information in your memory for a short period.
+This is why people can continue performing tasks and have conversations while in a blackout state — though later on, they may not remember anything about this time.

+Alcohol attacks the hippocampus—a part of your brain that plays the central role in forming new memories for events.
 The more you drink, the more your brain is affected.
-The hippocampus sits in the center of your brain and receives information from many of the other regions of the brain.
-Somehow, the hippocampus connects all of this information together to form new autobiographical memories—memories about what happened to you.
-When you drink, you disrupt the hippocampus’ ability to do so.Family is Forever.Get Help for Your Loved One.
-Call The 24Hr Addiction Hotline 800-654-0987
+The hippocampus sits in the center of your brain and receives information from many other regions of the brain.
+Somehow, the hippocampus connects all this information to form new autobiographical memories—memories of what happened to you.
+When you drink, you disrupt the hippocampus’ ability to do so.

 Additionally, because the hippocampus operates in conjunction with other areas of the brain, alcohol, and drugs can further impair the hippocampus by affecting other parts of the brain.

 When you drink to excess, you may experience what scientists call en bloc blackouts—stretches of time where you have absolutely no memory.
 Alternately, you may experience fragmentary blackouts—where the memory loss is spotty.
 Either way, your brain’s function is being changed by your drinking.
 Those changes can lead to permanent brain damage.